jsanzolac/css-editorial-design-p1/README.md

 # css-editorial-design-p1
-I'm starting to document my journey into CSS grid how it can be applied to take editorial design into the web.
+Inspired by @jensimmons, I'm starting to document my journey into CSS grid how it can be applied to take editorial design into the web.

-In Project 1 (P1) I'm just starting to play with grid and flexbox.
+In Project 1 (P1) I'm just starting to play with grid and flexbox, by just placing a tittle and subtittle.